Access key information in your language:

 - Online meet-up : Participants will be able to meet with their national faculty and and ask questions.

-- Two-day training course : The first course series will be held online over two days for nurses working in Russia, Spain and Serbia.
-Each course will be delivered by ACNAP-HFA international and local faculty in the local language.
+- Two-day training course : The first course series will be held online over two days for nurses working in Serbia.
+The course will be delivered by ACNAP-HFA international and local faculty in the local language.

 - Post-course assessment : A post-test of knowledge will follow the training course.

 - The preparatory course module and pre-course assessment will need to be completed before attending the two-day course online.

 - Each course will have no more than 50 participants to facilitate interaction.